Archaeoraptor: Scandal

-Chronology
+Background

 This article from the November 1999 issue of National Geographic was retracted after the fossil "Archaeoraptor liaoningensis" was shown to be fraudulent.

-According to National Geographics report, the story of "Archaeoraptor" begins in July 1997 in Xiasanjiazi, China, where farmers routinely dug in the shale pits with picks and sold fossils to dealers for a few dollars.
-This was an illegal practice, but it was common then.
-In this case, one farmer found a rare fossil of a toothed bird, complete with feather impressions.
-The fossil broke into pieces during collection.
-Nearby, in the same pit, he found pieces including a feathered tail and legs.
-He cemented several of these pieces together in a manner that he believed was correct.
-He knew that it would make a more complete-looking and, thus, more expensive fossil.
-It was sold in June 1998 to an anonymous dealer and smuggled to the United States.
-According to authorities in Beijing, no fossils may leave China legally.
+According to National Geographics report, the story of "Archaeoraptor" began in July 1997 in Xiasanjiazi, China, where farmers illegally but routinely dug in the shale pits and sold fossils to dealers for a few dollars.
+One farmer found a rare fossil of a toothed bird, complete with feather impressions.
+Nearby, he found a feathered tail and legs.
+He cemented several of these pieces together to make a more complete-looking fossil.
+It was sold in June 1998 and smuggled to the United States.

-By the fall 1998 annual meeting of the Society of Vertebrate Paleontology, held in Utah, United States, rumors were circulating about a striking fossil of a primitive bird that was in private hands.
-This fossil was presented by an anonymous dealer at a gem show in Tucson, Arizona.
-The Dinosaur Museum in Blanding, Utah, purchased it in February 1999.
-The museum was run by the late Stephen A. Czerkas (d.
-2015) and his wife, Sylvia Czerkas.
-Mr. Czerkas did not hold a university degree, but he was a dinosaur enthusiast and artist.
-He arranged for patrons of his museum, including trustee Dale Slade, to provide $80,000 for the purchase of the fossil, to study it scientifically, and prevent it from disappearing into an anonymous private collection.
+By the fall 1998 annual meeting of the Society of Vertebrate Paleontology in Utah, there were rumors of a primitive bird fossil in private hands.
+The fossil was presented at a gem show in Tucson, Arizona.
+The Dinosaur Museum, run by dinosaur enthusiast Stephen A. Czerkas and his wife, Sylvia Czerkas, purchased it in February 1999.